Trustees

 Peter Topping, BA (Hons), PhD, FSA, MCIfA

-He has worked for the Royal Commission on the Historical Monuments of England and English Heritage for over twenty-eight years, on projects as varied as Neolithic flint mines and causewayed enclosures, the Stonehenge World Heritage Site landscape, the South-East Northumberland Cheviots, medieval settlements, industrial monuments and Cold War defence sites.
+He previously worked as a landscape archaeologist for almost thirty years, employed firstly by the Royal Commission on the Historical Monuments of England and then English Heritage.
+This involved research and fieldwork on sites ranging from Neolithic flint mines and causewayed enclosures, the Stonehenge World Heritage Site landscape, the multi-period landscapes of the south-east Northumberland Cheviots, the Hadrianic Frontier, medieval settlements, and industrial monuments and military sites of all periods.

 Kate Wilson BA (Hons) PG-dip FSA